One-Shot Distributed Source Simulation: As Quantum as it Can Get: Acknowledgments

 \section{Acknowledgments}

 I.G. would like to thank Vincent Y. F. Tan for providing a draft of Yu's and his monograph on common information \cite{Yu-2022a} prior to its publication.
+I.G. would also like to thank Felix Leditzky, Marco Tomamichel, and Michael X.\ Cao for helpful discussions on strong converses.
+We thank an anonymous reviewer for bringing Lemma \ref{lem:characterization-of-variant-of-DSS} to our attention.
+We also thank anonymous reviewers for IEEE Transactions in Information Theory for further helpful feedback on the presentation of the work.
+The majority of this work was performed while I.G. was at University of Illinois at Urbana-Champaign.
 This work was supported in part by the National Science Foundation under Grant 2112890.
-I.G. acknowledges the support of an Illinois Distinguished Fellowship.
+I.G. acknowledges the support of an Illinois Distinguished Fellowship during this work.

+\begin{IEEEbiographynophoto}{Ian George} received his B.A. degrees in physics and philosophy from Kenyon College, Ohio, USA in 2018, his M.Sc. degree in physics (quantum information) from the University of Waterloo, Ontario, Canada in 2020, and his Ph.D. in Electrical and Computer Engineering from University of Illinois at Urbana-Champaign, Illinois, USA in 2024.
+He is currently a postdoctoral researcher at the Centre for Quantum Technologies, Singapore.
+His research interests include quantum cryptography, network information theory, and computation.
+He works broadly on quantum information processing with a focus on developing information-theoretic methods for analyzing quantum cryptographic protocols, communication networks, and noisy quantum computation. \end{IEEEbiographynophoto}

+\begin{IEEEbiographynophoto}{Min-Hsiu Hsieh} has been the director of the Hon Hai Quantum Computing Research Center in Taiwan since January 2021.
+Prior to this role, he was an Associate Professor at the University of Technology Sydney in Australia and a member of the UTS Centre for Quantum Software and Information from 2014 to 2020.
+From 2010 to 2012, he was a postdoctoral research fellow at the University of Cambridge in the UK, where he was affiliated with the Centre for Quantum Information and Foundations.
+Before that, he worked as a research scientist with the ERATO-SORST Quantum Computation and Information Project in Japan, which was funded by the Japan Science and Technology Agency.
+During this time, he was also affiliated with the Department of Computer Science at the University of Tokyo.
+From 2014 to 2018, he held an Australian Research Council Future Fellowship.
+His research interests include general topics in quantum information and computation. \end{IEEEbiographynophoto}

+\begin{IEEEbiographynophoto}{Eric Chitambar} received his B.S. degree in physics from the University of Notre Dame, Indiana, USA in 2005 and his Ph.D. degree in physics from the University of Michigan in Ann Arbor, Michigan, USA, in 2010 under the direction of Prof. Yaoyun Shi.
+He served as a post-doctoral researcher at the University of Toronto in Canada and later at the Perimeter Institute for Theoretical Physics in Waterloo, Canada.
+Dr. Chitambar joined the physics department at Southern Illinois University in 2012 before moving to the University of Illinois Urbana-Champaign in 2018 where he is currently a Professor of Electrical and Computer.
+His research interests include quantum communication and cryptography, entanglement theory, and general quantum resource theories.
+His work tackles a broad range of problems, from quantum foundations to applied information theory and experimental protocols. \end{IEEEbiographynophoto}